VoltaML/voltaML-fast-stable-diffusion/docs/experimental/settings.md

 # Settings

-This is an experimental feature that is avaliable in both the UI and the API.
+This is an experimental feature that is available in both the UI and the API.
 It can be fund in the `Settings` tab in the UI.

 Settings are split into multiple categories: